dk14/wolfram-mega/docs/oracles.md

 > Both `OracleId` and capabilities contain proof of work (SHA256) done. `OracleId` takes root oracle pubkey as input for PoW, capability takes `oracleSignature` over that capability as input for PoW.

+> Additional, domain-based identity verification is possible for orgs through `manifestUri` field in `OracleId` (see TLDR chapter).

 Oracle API is built on top of operator API (mempools), since both advertising oracles and listening traders are also operating nodes in Mega-P2P.

 Oracle API provides: